beberlei/http-client-middleware/README.md

 and non-http libraries.
 This way we can implement independent code and everyone can use whatever HTTP client he wants.

-There are four abstractions/levels of implementation possible.
+There are three abstractions/levels of implementation possible.
 Every one of them is optional!

 ## A Simple Http Client